jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 help commands          man    info    find   which  locate
 -------------------- ------- ------- ------ ------ -------- ------- -----

-  In the course of your career you need to memorize at least these commands by name and what they do.
-THey have been broken down into 5 helpful categories.
-They are essential to the use of any Linux operating system.

 cd

 : This command is used to help you change the directory location.
 The shell can only be pointed at one file location at a time.
-In a GUI you are used to *"clickling"* on folders to navigate up and down the filesystem hierchy.
+In a GUI you are used to *"clicking"* on folders to navigate up and down the filesystem hierarchy.
 What you are actually doing when you click is issuing __cd__ commands to the kernel which is returning instructions of what the GUI should now render.  __Usage examples:__
 ```bash
 cd /tmp
 ```